radish-es/casebook-property/content/lessons/week06.md

 A key legal issue is to what extent landowners in Canada can exclude governments from expropriating or otherwise regulating their property rights in the absence of compensation.
 Unlike the United States and several modern constitutional democracies, Canada lacks any constitutional protections for private property against state attempts to limit or take away those rights.
 Lacking such explicit protections, it has generally not been possible for claimants to invoke existing constitutional rights in ways that protect private property.

-What protections do exist mainly take the form of provincial expropriation statutes.
+What protections do exist today mainly take the form of provincial expropriation statutes.
 These statutes do not prevent government from expropriating property altogether, but they do impose certain restrictions on this activity, such as that it must be undertaken for a public purpose and that adequate compensation to landowners must be paid.
 Such compensation is clearly required when title is taken away by the state.
 Much less clear is to what extent governments in Canada are responsible for compensating landowners for regulatory activity that "takes" one or more sticks in the bundle.
 As the United States Supreme Court observed in *Pennsylvania Coal Co. v Mahon*, "[g]overnment hardly could go on if, to some extent, values incident to property could not be diminished without paying for every such change in the general law."

 A crucial moment in the history of Anglo-Canadian legal thinking on issues of expropriation occurred in the context of a dispute over water rights in Ontario at the end of the nineteenth century between the lumbering operations of one Peter McLaren and one Boyd Caldwell.
+This and similar conflicts drove courts and legislatures to develop their own perspectives and approaches to expropriation.
 We will study this controversy and its implications in depth this week.